1I've been seriously injured, how do I find a lawyer I can trust?

 9Do I have to give a recorded statement to an insurance adjuster?

 You are not obligated to give a recorded statement, and if you do, it may later be used against you.
 If you do choose to give a recorded statement, be sure to ask for a copy of the transcript.

 10What do lawyers charge in personal injury cases?

 Most personal injury lawyers take cases on a "contingency-fee" basis, which means they take a fee out of any recovery that is made.
 If there is no recovery, there is no fee.
-All accident cases accepted by The Law Offices of Alan M. Laskin in Sacramento and Elk Grove CA, are handled on a contingency fee basis.
+All accident cases accepted by The Law Offices of Laskin Balma in Sacramento and Elk Grove CA, are handled on a contingency fee basis.
 This means that there is no fee charged to you unless we recover money.
 Fees and expenses are paid at the conclusion of your case.

 11What is my claim worth?

 This is a difficult question to answer as it depends on the nature of the injuries and the several other factors such as your health and physical condition prior to the accident.
 What is most important to remember, however, is that you want to be sure your condition is stabilized before you sign any sort of release.
 Problems often take months or even years to fully develop.

 12I was injured in an accident that was partially my fault.
 Can I still recover money damages for my injuries?